kandadaboggu/jr.com-hpstr/_posts/2014-10-16-new-binaries-in-yosemite.md

 Nothing has changed inside the /bin folder

 #### /sbin
 Nothing was added, what should not be surprising is what was removed, specifically ipfw and ip6fw.
 If you do a ```man ipfw``` on your Mavericks machine Apple warned you that this was going away with:

+{% blockquote ipfw man page %}
-> This utility is DEPRECATED.
+This utility is DEPRECATED.
 Please use pfctl(8) instead
+{% endblockquote %}

 #### /usr/bin
 There are a lot of updated binaries that had endings of ".12" which were removed and ".18" were added.
 Don't really know what those are.
 There are some new items with AVB (which was actually added in 10.9.5), but was is really interesting is all the "diagnose" items.
 If you think Apple has a QA problem, they are trying to fix it with all of these diagnose binaries such as: